On the Tioga Road (Highway 120), about one hour and fifteen minutes north of Yosemite Valley, at 8,100 feet (2,500 m)

 Tent or RV sites: 52 sites with space for tents, as well as RVs up to 24 feet and trailers up to 20 feet (limited availability in first loop only)

-Each campsite contains a fire ring, picnic table, and food locker [33"(D)x45"(W)x18"(H)], and is near a bathroom with drinking water and flushing toilets.
+Each campsite contains a fire ring, picnic table, and food locker [33"(D)x45"(W)x18"(H)], and is near a vault toilet.
+Stream water must be treated (by boiling, using a filter, or using iodine).
+No potable water available.
 The group sites have six food lockers.

 Dump station: No, but available summer only near Tuolumne Meadows Campground and all year in Yosemite Valley (in Upper Pines Campground)